Higgs-Portal Spin-1 Dark Matter with Parity-Violating Interaction

 Here, $(i,j)$ denotes $(h,h)$, $(W^+, W^-)$, $(Z, Z)$, and $(f,{\bar f})$, respectively. $T$ is the temperature of the thermal bath.
 The $s$-wave contribution is dominant for the annihilation cross sections in the limit $v_\mathrm{rel} \to 0$.
 The $p$-wave contribution $(\propto v^2_\mathrm{rel}$ in Eq.~\eqref{eq:xsec_v2}) is considered when the leading term of $s$-wave vanishes.
 For obtaining the cross section up to $v^2_\mathrm{rel}$ (Eq.~\eqref{eq:xsec_v2}), we expand the cross section with $v^2_\mathrm{rel}$ and obtain the following form as

 where $m_i$ is $i$ field mass, the squared matrix element (up to $v^2_\mathrm{rel}$) $|\mathcal{M}_{X X \to ij}|^2$ includes the symmetric factor for identical particles in initial states (i.e., a DM particle pair $X X$) and final states (i.e., $h h$ and $Z Z$).
 The spin states are averaged/summed up for the initial/final state of the spinning particle, i.e., the vector boson and fermion.
-For the vector boson, the spin states are averaged/summed up for the initial/final state.
 When

 We obtain the squared scattering matrix elements for final states by implementing the model into FeynRules~\cite{Christensen:2008py,Alloul:2013bka,Christensen:2009jx} and using CalcHEP~\cite{Belyaev:2012qa}.
 The squared scattering matrix elements up to $v^2_\mathrm{rel}$ are